Swiatek Puts French Open Title On Line Against Muchova - UrduPoint

 "Rafa, what he did and what he's still doing, it's pretty amazing," said Swiatek.
 "I never kind of knew that it's gonna be possible for me.

-"It's nice.
 I didn't really even know about this statistic.
-It just shows me that I can play against them," said the 26-year-old.
+It just shows me that I can play against them," said the 26-year-old trying to become the first woman to beat the world number one and two at a Grand Slam since Svetlana Kuznetsova at the 2009 French Open.

-She came from a set down to beat top-ranked Ashleigh Barty in the quarter-finals at the 2021 Australian Open, showing she has a knack of rising to the occasion in a career slowed by injuries.

 Only last September, her ranking was outside the top 200.